-Dysmenorrhea—the medical term for period pain—is the most common gynecological disorder in women who menstruate.
-It’s estimated that between 45% and 95% of women experience dysmenorrhea1.
-Dysmenorrhea hinders the quality of life and productivity of 60% to 90% of females2.
+Dysmenorrhea—the medical term for period pain—is the most common gynecological disorder in people who menstruate.
+It’s estimated that between 45% and 95% of people with periods experience dysmenorrhea1.
+Dysmenorrhea hinders the quality of life and productivity of 60% to 90% of women2.

-Most women in Western countries rely on non-steroidal anti-inflammatory drugs (also know as NSAIDs, such as aspirin, Ibuprofen, and Advil) to manage their period pain.
+Most people in Western countries rely on Non-Steroidal Anti-Inflammatory Drugs (also know as NSAIDs, such as aspirin, ibuprofen, and Advil) to manage their period pain.
 However, these drugs have only been around for the last 100 or so years.

 Herbal medicines have been common for thousands of years, long before pharmaceutical companies began making synthetic drugs.
 Because natural products are known to be effective, many modern pharmaceuticals have an herbal basis.
 Approximately 60% of the world’s population is dependent almost entirely on plants as medication for all health problems3, including menstrual disorders4.

-Anti-inflammatory herbs like fenugreek can be used for same the effect as non-steroidal anti-inflammatory drugs (NSAIDs).
-Fenugreek, known botanically as Trigonella foenum-graecum, is an important plant with a variety of medicinal applications.
+Anti-inflammatory herbs like fenugreek can be used for same the effect as NSAIDs.
+Fenugreek, known botanically as Trigonella foenum-graecum, is an important plant with a variety of menstrual difficulties.